AlexBubb/MENACEtictactoe/README.md

 # MENACEtictactoe
-I digital recreation of MENACE
+A digital recreation of MENACE